nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   - `findstatus negative` finds all students that are labelled COVID negative

 ## Find student by class: `findclasscode`
-Finds an existing student in the address book by their class
+Finds an existing student in the application by their class
 - Format: `findclasscode CLASS`
   - Returns a list of students with the specified `CLASS`
   - `CLASS` is case-insensitive